 Prescription eyewear and the fitting and adjustment of contact lenses are covered only if you have medical diagnoses such as cataracts, keratoconus, or aphakia.
-If you have one of these qualifying conditions, prescription lenses and contact lenses are limited to one pair of standard contact lenses OR one pair of standard eyeglasses per Benefit Period.
+If one of these qualifying conditions is present, prescription lenses and contact lenses are limited to one pair of standard contact lenses OR one pair of standard eyeglasses per Benefit Period.
 When special corrective lenses for presbyopia and astigmatism are used instead of traditional intraocular lenses following cataract surgery, only the cost of the traditional intraocular lens is covered.
+You will be responsible for the additional cost of the corrective intraocular lens.
 You will be responsible for any and all upgrades.
-You will be responsible for the additional cost of the corrective intraocular lens.